 Really?
 I can hang a slate tile my bathroom scale says weighs 5.8 pounds on a vertical surface and it will stay there just with adhesive?

-It was with a sense of wonder blended with a touch of doubt I started applying the adhesive.
+It was with a sense of wonder blended with a touch of doubt I started applying the adhesive exactly as directed on the label.
 Three of the tiles would be supported by the firebox itself.
 That reassured me.
 And then for the two tiles on other side of the firebox, to help the adhesive out, to further support the tiles, I made makeshift holders out of some spare trim held into the cement board with nails.

 The peace was restored to this rookie tiling DIYer.